 An adaptation of traditional wooden laquer trays, this alien looking table is multifunctional and comes in a knock down form. the legs detach for ease of transport, reducing the cost and the energy spent on transporting material from various parts of the world, and additionally, allow the table to be used as a bowl or a tray as well.

-the idea is inspired by objects that are simple and had multiple applications, and yet were not burdens on the planet. the shape of the mango table is derived from traditional kneading bowls that used to be lacquered in bright red, and were found extensively across south of india.
+The shape of the mango table is derived from traditional kneading bowls that used to be lacquered in bright red, and were found extensively across south of India.

 the workshop has actively participated in the fair trade program susbiz india (www.susbizindia.org), externally managed and audited by the danish federation of small and medium-sized enterprises.

 material: sustainably harvested natural mango wood, with a black stain finish and steel legs